andOlga/umineko-catbox-english/README.md

 ## Project description
-This is an English patch for Umineko When They Cry: The Symphony of Catbox and Dreams, the console version of Umineko on PlayStation 4 and Nintendo Switch.
+This is an English patch for Umineko When They Cry: The Symphony of Catbox and Dreams, the console version of Umineko on Nintendo Switch and Sony PlayStation 4/5.

 This patch is meant to be used on the **actual console releases of the game**.
 It is ***not* a standalone application**.